-If you are in foreclosure, you may be able to fight back if the mortgage lender has used defective or faulty affidavits or declarations in its case against you.
+If you're in foreclosure, you might be able to fight back if the foreclosing party used defective or faulty affidavits or declarations in its case against you.

-Generally, when people think of defective lender affidavits, the first thing that comes to mind is the robosigning scandal where lenders filed thousands of unverified, fraudulent affidavits in judicial foreclosures.
-But, defective declarations (which are similar to affidavits) can be an issue in nonjudicial foreclosures as well.
+Generally, when people think of defective foreclosure affidavits, the first thing that comes to mind is the robosigning scandal where mortgage servicers filed thousands of unverified, fraudulent affidavits in judicial foreclosures.
+But, defective declarations—which are similar to affidavits—can be an issue in nonjudicial foreclosures as well.

-Read on to learn what foreclosure affidavits and declarations are, why they are important, and how to fight the foreclosure if you suspect a faulty affidavit or declaration is being used in your case.
+Read on to learn what foreclosure affidavits and declarations are, why they're important, and how to fight the foreclosure if you suspect a faulty affidavit or declaration is being used in your case.

-Typically, in a judicial foreclosure, the lender must complete a written statement signed under oath, which is called an affidavit, to obtain its final judgment of foreclosure.
-(To learn more about the judicial foreclosure process works, see Nolo's Judicial v.
-Nonjudicial Foreclosure topic area.)
+Typically, in a judicial foreclosure, the owner of the loan (the foreclosing party) must complete a written statement signed under oath, which is called an affidavit, to get a final judgment of foreclosure.

 The information in the affidavit is supposed to be truthful, accurate, and adequately supported by file documentation.
 A person, usually a bank employee, reviews the loan documents (so he or she has some personal basis for believing the facts contained in the affidavit are true) and signs the affidavit.
 At least, that’s how it is supposed to work.